CanonicalLtd/maas-docs/en/installconfig-network-ntp.md

 MAAS provides managed NTP services (with [Chrony][chrony]) for all region and rack controllers.
 This allows MAAS to both keep its own controllers synchronised, and keep deployed machines synchronised as well.
-NTP is configured on the Settings page.
+NTP is configured on the 'Network services' tab of the 'Settings' page.

 The region controller configures the NTP service to keep its time synchronised from one or more external sources.
 By default, the MAAS region controller uses